TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

 ===========================

 Doctrine usually prepares a statement first, and then executes it with given parameters.
 Implementing prepared statements depends on the given driver.
-For instance, the native mysql driver `mysqli` does implement prepared statements, while the pdo driver of mysql `pdo_mysql` does not, at least in some scenarios.
 A driver not properly implementing prepared statements fall back to a direct execution of given query.

 There is an API to make real use of prepared statements that becomes handy if the same query is executed